cap-lab/tqsim/README.md

 # TQSIM (Timed QEMU-based Simulator)
-Timed QEMU (TQEMU) is a fast and generic cycle-approximate simualtor supporting modern superscalar out-of-order processors.
+TQSIM is a fast and generic cycle-approximate simualtor supporting modern superscalar out-of-order processors.
-TQEMU is developed by CAPLab, SNU, and sponsored by Samsung SAIT.
+TQSIM is developed by CAPLab, SNU, and sponsored by Samsung SAIT.
-You can find more details about Timed QEMU in future literatures from CAPLab, SNU.
+You can find more details about TQSIM in future literatures from CAPLab, SNU. (http://iris.snu.ac.kr/xe/papers)

 # Licence
-Timed QEMU (TQEMU) is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, version 3.
+TQSIM is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, version 3.

 # Installation